BA(Hons) Animation (with Foundation Year)

 Why UWE Bristol?

 BA(Hons) Animation is based in the Bristol School of Animation at Bower Ashton Studios, part of our City Campus.
-Here you'll find a range of excellent facilities for filmmaking, animation and photography, including our new animation studio spaces, digital media studios, production studios and physical making workshops.
-These facilities offer both traditional tools and the latest technology.
+Our new animation studio spaces and facilities include digital media studios, production studios and fabrication workshops, offering both traditional tools and the latest technology.

-Bristol is a centre of animation production excellence in Europe and our animation provision forms an integral part of its success.
-This practice-based production course not only develops your creative flair but also provides you with highly sought-after technical skills.
+This practice-based production degree not only develops your creative flair but also provides you with highly sought-after technical skills.

-Learn through making using industry standard equipment.
-Practical work is balanced by theoretical study, work experience and research activities, all designed to prepare you for work within a commercial environment.
-Live briefs, work-based placements and networking events assist the transition from education into professional practice.
+Learn through making using industry-standard equipment.
+Practical work is balanced by theoretical study, work experience and research activities, all designed to prepare you for work in a commercial environment.
+Live briefs, work-based placements and networking events support your transition into professional practice.

 Join a long-established, highly creative animation community in which students are known and valued for their individual creative flair.
 You'll be taught by a team with extensive commercial animation experience, with regular contributions from commercial practitioners.
 This, coupled with our strong links with the UK's major animation companies, will ensure you benefit from professional expertise throughout the course.